parkerdavis1/agave-astro/src/content/blog/2024-06-comments-2.md

 const { author, body, path } = data;
 ```

 So POST vs GET, which one is better for this use case?
 They both work.
-POST though, probably.
-Or maybe the normal javascript functionality could hit the POST handler, and the GET handler could handle the progressive enhancement case as a backup...but then it's not DRY... but the repeating chunks could be abstracted out into their own functions.
-Let's just go with POSTing URL-encoded form data for now.
+Both encode your data as query strings, but with POST it is sent in the body rather than tacked onto the URL with GET.
+Let's just go with POSTing URL-encoded form data.

-After that we carry on to validate the data, check it exists, coerce it into the correct types.
+After that we carry on with validating the data, checking that it exists, coercing it into the correct types.

 And then there is error handling...phew...